RodrigoBernardino/DynamicLinqRepository/README.md

 }
 ```

 Create a new repository for **User** class.
-It will give you all the options to read and write to the users table that you have configured on your DbContext.
+It will give you all the options to read and write to the User's table that you have configured on your DbContext.
 ```C#
 var repository = new EntityRepository<User>(false, false)
 ```